 What causes hip dips?

-In short, your genetics.
-Dr Ross Perry, medical director of CosmedicsUK, comfortingly describes them as a ‘completely normal anatomical phenomenon’.
-He says, "They are caused when one's hip bone is located higher than his or her femur, causing fat and muscle to cave inward."
+In short, hip dips are caused by your genetics.
+Dr. Ross Perry, medical director of CosmedicsUK, comfortingly describes them as a "completely normal anatomical phenomenon."
+He says: "They are caused when one's hip bone is located higher than his or her femur, causing fat and muscle to cave inward."

-Similarly, Dee Hammond-Blackburn, a personal trainer at OriGym, insists that they are totally natural—and completely down to how your bones were built.
-She adds, "the skeletal structure of an individual’s pelvis, the width of their hips and their overall body fat and muscle distribution will all have an impact on how visible their hip dips are when viewed externally."
-Which is pretty much the same for every single body part.
+Similarly, Dee Hammond-Blackburn, a personal trainer at OriGym, insists that they are totally natural—and completely down to how your bones were built: "The skeletal structure of an individual’s pelvis, the width of their hips, and their overall body fat and muscle distribution will all have an impact on how visible their hip dips are when viewed externally."
+That's pretty much the same for every single body part.

 How common are hip dips?